The Latest: Bodies taken from Texas plane crash site ID’d

 In a statement, Chambers County Sheriff Brian Hawthorne said he was notified Monday evening that the bodies have been identified as those of Conrad Aska, the 44-year-old first officer and co-pilot of Atlas Air Flight 3591, and Sean Archuleta, a 36-year-old jump-seat passenger.

-Aska’s remains were recovered from the muddy waters of Trinity Bay on Saturday, while Archuleta’s were recovered Sunday.
+Aska’s remains were recovered Saturay from the muddy waters of Trinity Bay, while Archuleta’s were recovered Sunday.

 The jet crashed Saturday in the bay just off the waterfront of the small town of Anahuac (a-nuh-WAK’), about 35 miles (55 kilometers) east of Houston.